-Patients requiring dental implants may face challenges due to bone loss in the jawbone.
+Patients requiring dental implants may face challenges due to bone loss.
 A number of conditions lead to reduced bone density.
-For example, lost teeth often cause bone loss, especially when tooth loss occurred due to periodontal disease.
-When the jawbone shrinks or softens, it provides inadequate support for dental implants.
+For example, lost teeth often cause bone loss, especially when tooth loss occured due to periodontal disease.
+When the bone shrinks or softens, it provides inadequate support for dental implants.
 In the past, patients suffering this kind of bone loss were not candidates for dental implants.
 Modern technologies, however, allow bone augmentation and even regeneration, making it possible for these patients to receive dental implants.

 What Is Ridge Augmentation?

 Following tooth loss, trauma or extraction, your periodontist may perform a ridge augmentation procedure.
 This procedure rebuilds the alveolar ridge, the bone surrounding tooth roots.
 A ridge augmentation procedure rebuilds the bone in preparation for a dental implant.
 The patient may also choose this procedure for cosmetic reasons.
 A second option to treat a damaged alveolar ridge is guided bone regeneration (GBR).

 Sometimes called guided tissue regeneration (GTR), guided bone regeneration (GBR) uses special membranes under the gum to protect bone grafts and encourage regrowth.
 These membranes also encourage bone growth in other ways.
 For instance, some tissue growth interferes with bone growth; GBR prevents these tissues from growing by using a metal mesh.

 A ridge augmentation and GBR procedure may take place immediately following a tooth extraction, depending on your unique needs.
 If it takes place after tooth loss, your periodontist administers anesthetic and then thoroughly cleans the gum pockets before making an incision in the gum tissue.